 Does your drain schedule fit your fleet?

-If your fleet does not have its own oil analysis program specific to your fleet, that may be the single biggest factor standing in the way of streamlining your budgetary expenses in this area.
+If your fleet does not have its own oil analysis program specific to itself, that may be the single biggest factor standing in the way of streamlining your budgetary expenses in this area.
 This type of program extends the engine oil life and therefore lowers your fleet’s oil consumption, with the cost savings you would expect from such a move, while adding no extra risk to vehicle life.

-A testing program can extend engine oil life and thus lower oil consumption, reduce used oil generation, and decrease operating costs with no risk to your vehicles.
+An oil testing program can extend engine oil life and thus lower oil consumption, reduce used oil generation, and decrease operating costs with no risk to your vehicles.

+What to do if you don't have one?
 There are plenty of good resources available in the public arena that give reliable information on how best to set up and operate a program like this.
 Following are the main things you need to know about setting up such a program.

 There are four aspects of a successful, cost-saving oil life extension program: